|

 faced

+with the eternal question once again.
 Is how we root for the Ryder Cup the truth in how

 we